BFarkascode/STM32_UARTDriver/README.md

 ## User guide
 The driver codes provided are self-containing, except for the Rx message buffer and the pointer to that buffer which is set a layer above the drivers (see the main.c).
 The main.c shows working examples for the drivers.

 I used the STM32Cube IDE to interface with the STM32L053, though other toolchains should also work.
 The only thing that might not be compatible is the HAL-based delay function I used in this project.

 Prerequisites to activate this driver are:
   1) Use an STM32L0xx series microcontroller.
 (There is a slight chance that it may work for others too, but I haven't tested it yet.
 My personal experience suggests that it won't...)
-  2) Pick the UART and the connected Tx/Rx pins.
+  2) Pick the UART and the connected Tx/Rx pins (here, USART1 on PA9/D2 and PA10/D8).
   3) Set the APB2 clocking to 16 MHz.

 Of note, the other side of the coms is not provided here.
 It is expected that whatever the STM32 is talking to is: